Updated Card For TNA Rebellion | 411MANIA

 * TNA Knockouts Championship Match: Masha Slamovich vs. Tessa Blanchard

-* TNA X-Division Championship Ultimate X Match: Moose vs. Matt Cardona vs. Leon Slater vs. KC Navarro vs. El Hijo del Vikingo vs. TBA
+* TNA X-Division Championship Ultimate X Match: Moose vs. Matt Cardona vs. Leon Slater vs. KC Navarro vs. El Hijo del Vikingo vs. Sidney Akeem

 * TNA World Tag Team Championship Match: The Hardys vs. Nic & Ryan Nemeth